Skip to main content

 • Widespread Anxiety: 81% of homeowners are concerned about at least one specific area of their home following winter.

-• Invisible Fear: Nearly half (49%) worry that damage may be hidden from view and may go unnoticed, and 46% fear problems could worsen before they even realize a leak or crack exists.
+• Invisible Fear: Nearly half (48%) worry that damage may be hidden from view, and 46% fear problems could worsen before they even realize a leak or crack exists.

 While homeowners express confidence in recognizing early warning signs, their top concerns center on cost and the possibility that damage is developing out of sight.